Martin Parr: Rural communities, West Yorkshire, Greater Manchester and Ireland, 1975–1982

-In 1975 Parr moved to Hebden Bridge in West Yorkshire where he would complete his first mature work.
+In 1975, Parr moved to Hebden Bridge in West Yorkshire where he would complete his first mature work.
 He was involved with the Albert Street Workshop, a hub for artistic activity which included a darkroom and exhibition space.
 Parr spent five years photographing rural life in the area, focusing on the Methodist (and some Baptist) non-conformist chapels, a focal point for isolated farming communities that in the early 1970s were closing down.
 He photographed in black-and-white, for its nostalgic nature and for it being appropriate to his celebratory look at this past activity.
 Also, photographers at that time were obliged to work in black-and-white to be taken seriously, colour being associated with commercial and snapshot photography.
 His series The Non-Conformists was widely exhibited at the time and published as a book in 2013.
 Critic Sean O'Hagan, writing in The Guardian, said "It's easy to forget how quietly observational Parr was as a black-and-white photographer."

-In 1980 Parr married Susan Mitchell and, for her work, they moved to the west coast of Ireland.
-He set up a darkroom in Boyle, County Roscommon.
+In 1980, Parr married Susan Mitchell and, for her work, they moved to the west coast of Ireland.

-Parr's first publications, Bad Weather, published in 1982 by Zwemmer with an Arts Council subsidy, Calderdale Photographs (1984) and A Fair Day: Photographs from the West Coast of Ireland (1984), all featured photographs from mostly northern England, and Ireland, in black-and-white.
-He used a Leica M3 with a 35 mm lens; although for Bad Weather he quickly switched to an underwater camera with a flashgun.
+Parr's first publications, Bad Weather (1981) published in 1982 by Zwemmer with an Arts Council subsidy, Calderdale Photographs (1984) and A Fair Day: Photographs from the West Coast of Ireland (1984), all featured photographs from mostly northern England, and Ireland, in black-and-white.
+He used a Leica M3 with a 35mm lens; although for Bad Weather he quickly switched to an underwater camera with a flashgun.
+Parr also photographed a series of pubs in 1982/83, called Yates Wine Lodge.